 In my capacity as an independent celebrant, I have officiated ceremonies in all manner of places, such as a Maori Marae in New Zealand, public gardens in New Zealand and Australia, Iron-age replica roundhouse, bushlands, meadows, castles, canal boats, private gardens, by rivers, on beaches, in barns, and Druid Stone Circles.

-Did you know that in the UK there are other options for marriage besides a church wedding or registry office?
+Did you know that in the UK there are other options for your wedding ceremony besides a church wedding or registry office?

-By choosing a wedding celebrant, you can pick the right wedding venue for you regardless of whether you want to include religious, spiritual or civil elements in your ceremony.
+By choosing an independent wedding celebrant, you can pick the right wedding venue for you regardless of whether you want to include religious, spiritual or civil elements in your ceremony.

 An Autumnal Wedding at Askham Hall

 Lyndsay and I wanted to say a HUGE thank you!

 The ceremony you put together was nothing short of spectacular.
 It really was.

 You captured the essence of Lyndsay and I beautifully and your words were so moving. …